Kwenta/token/README.md

 Or another example of a tenderly script is [`get-tenderly-time.ts`](./scripts/get-tenderly-time.ts).

 ## Deployments

+Note: for contracts with both an implementation and proxy, when interaction with the contract is required, the proxy address should be used.

 | Contract                        | Address                                                                                                                            |
 | ------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------- |